Hiring Manager: Brittany McCullough, Managing Director of Growth & Operations

 - 3-5 years of fundraising or related experience at increasing levels of responsibility.

-- Experience fundraising in one of the portfolio communities (Chicago and Minnesota) preferred.
+- Experience fundraising in one of our chapter communities preferred.

 - Passion and commitment to E4E’s mission; experience working on issues relevant to our work.